 While some still prefer to have the groom’s suit match the groomsmen perfectly, there has been more deviation from this norm in recent years.
 Grooms are standing out from their groomsmen by wearing different colors, styles, or details.
-In order for your party to look organized and put-together on your big day, we recommend not doing too much to stand out from your groomsmen, but use smaller details to identify yourself as the groom at your wedding.
-A vest is a great way to stand out, and you can use a slightly different shade of the same color as your suit – we usually recommend going slightly lighter for the vest.
+You will want your party to look organized and put-together on your big day.
+We recommend not doing too much to stand out from your groomsmen.
+Instead, use smaller details to identify yourself as the groom at your wedding.
+A vest is a great way to stand out, and you can use a slightly different shade of the same color as your suit.
+We usually recommend going slightly lighter for the vest.
 A unique tie, bowtie, pocket square, or boutonniere can make you stand out as the groom without being too loud.

 Accessorize the Right Way

-For watches or other metal accessories, you want them to be the same color or material as the others, typically all matching your ring.
-For example, if you’ve got the traditional gold ring, you’ll want a gold casing for your watch, and if you want cufflinks or a tie-bar, they should also be gold.
+For watches or other metal accessories, you want them to be the same color or material as the others.
+Typically, they should all match your ring.
+For example, if you’ve got the traditional gold ring, you’ll want a gold casing for your watch.
+Also, if you want to add cufflinks or a tie-bar, they should be gold too.
 The same goes for leather goods.
 If your watch comes with a leather band, you’ll want to make sure it matches your shoes and belt.